Table of Contents

 Stem cell knee surgery is a newer alternative to traditional total knee replacement surgery.

 Like stem cell knee surgery, joint replacement surgery involves replacing the damaged cartilage in your knee joint.
-But with these surgeries, the orthopedic surgeon uses artificial implants.
+However, with these surgeries, the orthopedic surgeon uses artificial implants.

 Total knee replacement surgery is a more invasive procedure than stem cell knee surgery and has a longer recovery time.

-Most people who have total knee replacement surgery are able to return to their normal activities within six months.
+Most people who have total knee replacement surgery can return to their normal activities within six months.

 You should talk to your doctor about which type of surgery is right for you.